Beaulieu318/msci-complexity-project/README.md

-# msci-complexity-project
+# MSci Complexity Project

-This is a repository for an MSci Complexity Project
+This is a repository for a MSci Complexity Project on modelling supermarket shoppers.